 The European Commission's powers in investigating anti-competitive behaviour include the power to conduct dawn raids to examine and copy books and other records found at the premises.
 Documents protected by EU legal professional privilege are an exemption to the European Commission's powers.

 In the course of a dawn raid, if a document is protected by EU legal professional privilege, the person claiming EU legal professional privilege protection should give the European Commission's inspectors a cursory look at the headings of the document to demonstrate that the document is indeed protected by EU legal professional privilege.
-He is entitled to refuse to allow the European Commission's inspectors to take a cursory look where he believes a cursory look is impossible without revealing the content of the documents, and he provides the European Commission's inspectors with appropriate reasons for this belief.
+The person is entitled to refuse to allow the European Commission's inspectors to take a cursory look where the person believes a cursory look is impossible without revealing the content of the documents, and provides the European Commission's inspectors with appropriate reasons for this belief.

 Where the protection of EU legal professional privilege is disputed during a dawn raid by the inspectors of the European Commission, the following procedure is to be followed: